pydicom/pynetdicom/CONTRIBUTING.md

 ----------
 PEP8 should be followed where it makes sense to do so.
 In addition there are a handful of project specific styles that should be used:
  - `ae` for an ApplicationEntity object
+ - `acse` for the ACSE object
  - `assoc` for an Association object
+ - `dimse` for the DIMSE object
  - Variable and function names should be `lower_case_underscore`, including acronyms such as `context_id` and `uid`.
- - Where a variable corresponds directly to a DICOM DataElement then use a name that is identical to the element keyword (i.e. the DIMSE command set elements such as MessageID and AffectedSOPClassUID correspond to the `dimse_primitives` attributes such as `C_STORE.MessageID` and `C_STORE.AffectedSOPClassUID`).
+ - Where a variable corresponds directly to a DICOM Data Element then use a name that is identical to the element keyword (i.e. the DIMSE command set elements such as MessageID and AffectedSOPClassUID correspond to attributes such as `C_STORE.MessageID` and `C_STORE.AffectedSOPClassUID`).

 Testing